Radiation Absorbed Dose Units

 The radiation absorbed dose is the amount of energy stored as a result of an ionizing radiation.
 It's measured per unit of mass of that medium.

-For all radiation unit converters, please check radiation unit conversions.
+For all radiation unit converters, please visit radiation unit conversions.